AndroidDoctorr/turbo-api/README.md

 ### Installation

-First, install Turbo-API in your Node.js project:
+First, install Turbo-API in your Node.js project (currently, this only works for firebase functions, but I plan to add other services):

 `npm install turbo-api`